Performance of the agricultural sector

 The economic performance of the agricultural industry can be measured in terms of net value added at factor cost, which is gross value added adjusted for the consumption of fixed capital, and subsidies and taxes on production.
 It is also known as factor income, as it is the remuneration available for all the factors of production.

 Factor income in the EAA can be expressed per full-time labour equivalent.
 As such, it is considered a partial labour productivity measure; it is a measure of the net value added by the equivalent of each full-time worker in the agricultural industry.
-This indicator of performance is measured in real terms (adjusted for inflation) and expressed as an index.
+This indicator of performance is measured in real terms (adjusted for inflation) and expressed as an index (called Indicator A).
 It should not be confused with total income of farming households or the income of a person working in agriculture.

 To understand the development of this agricultural income measure, it is first necessary to understand the development of the agricultural labour amongst which this remuneration is notionally shared.
 With so much part-time, seasonal and unsalaried labour input in agriculture, the amount of work actually carried out in farming activities is best described when using a unit called the annual work unit (AWU).
 This unit expresses the volume of work done in full-time work equivalents.